 Payment gateways allow your customers to pay for their orders securely and conveniently.
 Shopify offers more than 100 payment gateways to choose from, including Shopify Payments, PayPal, Stripe, and many others.
 If you are new to the world of eCommerce, we highly suggest utilizing Shopify Payments as it is the simplest and most straightforward way to begin accepting payments through your Shopify store.

-To set up payment gateways in your Shopify store, you first need to access your Shopify admin panel and navigate to the Settings tab.
-From there, select Payment providers and choose the payment gateway you want to use.
+To set up payment gateways in your Shopify store as a part of Shopify launch checklist, you first need to access your Shopify admin panel and navigate to the Settings tab.
+From there, select Payment Providers and choose the payment gateway you want to use.